 Aloha!
 Welcome to the Honolulu Graffiti Art section of my website.
-My name is Anthony Calleja, and I am an Oahu photographer.
+My name is Anthony Calleja, and I am an Oahu-based photographer.

 I will reply to your email within 12 hours of receiving your email.